esensible/extremeracer/README.md

-# Intro
+# Exteme Racer

-I run two Kindle Paperwhites connected to a Raspberry Pi Zero on my Nacra 17 for the following:
+ExtremeRacer provides a tactical display for sailing:
+1. Runs on Raspbery Pi Zero W with Arduino GPS module
+2. Supports multiple Kindle Paperwhite for synchronised displays

+The display provides:
 * Start sequence
-* Early/late indicator so we hit the startline at speed, on the gun
 * Speed over water
 * Heading
+* Precision start (optional)
+* VMG (optional)

-Mostly though, it's a data logger to help me analyse, understand my sailng and ultimately do it better.
+In addition, its a data logger to help me track, analyse and understand my sailng performance so as to do it better.

-I'm using github actions to auto-deploy to the pi on push.
+## How it works

+The application is built on the [SilkFlow](https://github.com/esensible/silkflow) package to implement a super lightweight, reactive web app... in python.
+There are many packages to do this, including Plotly Dash, but only SilkFlow specifically supports the archane restrictions of the Silk browser available on the Kindle PaperWhite.

 ## Pi Setup

 1. Install github runner

 <!-- 2. sudo visudo